Chart Color Schemes

 Recent residential development output has been above average within Tamworth - East when compared nationally

-This financial year has seen $13.0 million in commercial approvals registered, indicating moderate levels of commercial development.
-Compared to Rest of NSW, Tamworth - East has 16.0% less new development per person and ranks among the 38th percentile nationally, offering more limited choices for buyers and supporting demand for existing homes.
-New development consists of 63.0% detached dwellings and 37.0% attached dwellings, expanding medium-density options across various price brackets.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, marking a considerable change from the current housing mix of 86.0% houses.
+The average construction cost value of new homes is approximately $514,000.
+This financial year has seen around $13.0 million in commercial approvals, suggesting moderate levels of commercial development compared to the rest of NSW.
+Tamworth - East has 16% fewer new developments per person than other areas in NSW and ranks at the 38th percentile nationally for assessed areas, offering limited choices for buyers but supporting demand for existing homes.
+New developments consist of 63% detached dwellings and 37% attached dwellings, providing a mix of medium-density options across various price brackets.

 Frequently Asked Questions - Development